-It would surely be the fantasy dream of every woman heart attack survivor if this man were actually telling the truth about all that attention women’s heart disease is allegedly attracting.
-The frightening reality instead is that since 1984, more women than men have died each year from heart disease.
-In fact, the gap between men and women’s cardiac survival continues to widen.
+It would surely be the fantasy dream of every female heart attack survivor if this man were actually correct about all that attention women’s heart disease is allegedly attracting.
+The frightening reality instead is that since 1984, the differences between men and women’s cardiac diagnoses, treatments and outcomes has continued to grow.

 In the interests of enlightening the unconscious among us about All Things Cardiac, I am happy to point out an assortment of gender differences if you find yourself having a heart attack:

 - 1. For women under the age of 50, heart attacks are twice as likely to be fatal as men’s.

-- 2. Women are twice as likely as men to die within the first few weeks after suffering a heart attack, and 42% of women die within the first year following a heart attack compared to 24% of men.
+- 2. Women are twice as likely as men to die within the first month after suffering a heart attack.

 - 4. Men’s coronary artery plaque tends to distribute in clumps, whereas women’s tends to distribute more evenly throughout artery walls, thus lending credibility to cardiologists’ suspicion that “men explode, but women erode“.
 This tendency results in women’s diagnostic tests (designed to detect those large artery-blocking clumps in white, middle-aged men) frequently being misinterpreted as “normal”.

-- 5. Women wait longer than men to go to a hospital Emergency Department when having a heart attack, and physicians are slower to recognize the presence of heart attacks in women because “typical” patterns of chest pain and EKG changes are less frequently present.
+- 5. Women wait longer than men to go to a hospital Emergency Department when experiencing heart cardiac symptoms.

 - 6. Average risk of being misdiagnosed in mid-heart attack for both men and women is about one in 50 – unless you’re a women under 55, in which case you are seven times more likely to be misdiagnosed compared to men.(1)